Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Experimental Setup

-Next, I developed a list of 100 questions related to public health.
-Questions range from very generic to specific or ambiguous, leading to different levels of interpretation ease.
-The questions are categorized into three levels of understanding, based on the objective criterion of question complexity, measured by the average question length as a proxy for how detailed the question is (low: 30 characters, mid: 40 characters, high: 50 characters).
-Additionally, all questions were reviewed by a domain expert to ensure accuracy and relevance.
-All questions have been answered manually; Table \ref{tab:example_questions} shows an example of questions.
+To build a robust evaluation framework, I constructed a dataset of 100 public health questions\footnote{The full list of questions is available upon request.}.
+The questions span a range of complexity, from broad, general topics to highly specific or ambiguous ones, yielding varying levels of interpretability.
+To systematically assess this variation, questions were grouped into three difficulty categories—low, mid, and high—based on average character length, used as a proxy for cognitive and semantic complexity\footnote{Respectively, low: 30 characters; mid: 40 characters; high: 50 characters.}.
+Each question was reviewed by a domain expert to ensure relevance and factual accuracy, and a manual reference answer is prepared for every entry.
+Table~\ref{tab:example_questions} presents sample questions by category.

+To evaluate hallucination detection performance, each model-generated answer was manually annotated as either \emph{hallucinated} or \emph{non-hallucinated} as formalized in Section~\ref{ch2:sec:methodology_nmiss_math}.
+An answer was labeled as hallucinated if it contained factual inaccuracies, fabricated details, or information not supported by the retrieved context or the corresponding reference answer.
+This binary annotation served as the ground truth for computing alignment between automatic metrics and human judgment.
+The annotated dataset forms the basis for the analyses presented in Section~\ref{ch2:sec:results}, enabling direct comparison between traditional metrics and NMISS.